lsv-eu/laravel-rivers/docs/terminology.md

 ### River
-A series of one or more rapids and/or dams that starts with at least one source.
+A collection of Sources, Rapids, Forks and Bridges that are connected.

 ### Raft
 The thing traveling down a river.